SET is steered by two groups: the Practitioner Advisory Group (PAG) and the SET Management Board (SMB).

 He has broad experience of working with colleges around the UK to deliver Functional Skills and apprenticeships and with teaching agencies and independent training providers for delivery of ESOL.
 He has been responsible for sourcing and management of contracts of values up to £10 million in training design and delivery, including Training Needs Analysis, development of Technology Enhanced Learning solutions to procurement of satellite television services and creation of new teaching materials.

 Originally educated as a linguist, Jim holds a PGCE (PcET) and MSc in Human Resource Management and Training and is a member of the Chartered Management Institute.
 A Fellow of SET and member of the Practitioner Advisory Group, he is fully committed to the benefits of education and training and helping people to reach their potential as individuals and in high-performing teams.

-Dr Barbara Van der Eecken - Director of Service Excellence and Business Improvement for Babington
+Dr Barbara Van der Eecken - Director of Quality and Service Standards at Babington

 Dr Barbara Van der Eecken has 27 years’ experience in the Further Education and Skills sector, along with some HE experience.
 For nearly 20 years she was a modern foreign languages lecturer delivering A-Level, vocational and adult classes in colleges around the Midlands and at Birmingham University.